eclipsesource/tabris-decorators/doc/@getById.md

 Where `typeGuard` is of the type `value: any => boolean`.

-Like `@getById`, but uses the given type guard function to check the found widget, allowing widgets with compatible but not identical types to be resolved.
+Like `@getById`, but uses the given type guard function to check the found widget, allowing widgets with a compatible API to be resolved as another type.